ShizCalev/MGS2-Community-Bugfix-Compilation/README.md

 - Replaced a poorly upscaled power generator texture with its higher-quality PS2 version.
 [2011 HDC]

 - Fixed a hole in the top of the HH-60 Helicopters used by the SEALS during the Plant intro.
-[2001 SoL] Contributed by [Jacky720](https://github.com/Jacky720) / Space Core
+[2001 SoL] | Contributed by [Jacky720](https://github.com/Jacky720) / Space Core

 - Fixed rogue black pixel on Shell 1 Core doors. (door_b00.bmp) [2011 HDC]

 - Fixed the EU PS1 MGS1 Special Missions CD being shown instead of the US MGS1 VR Missions disc.
 [2011 HDC]

+- Fixed rogue black pixels along the texture seams on Olga's back.
+[2001 SoL]

+- Fixed transparency issues with Snake's hair.
+[2001 SoL] | Contributed by [Guy on a Chair](https://www.nexusmods.com/profile/GuyOnAChair), touched up by Afevis

+- Fixed several Shell 2 struts having a Shell 1 area texture when viewed from the C-D Connecting Bridge.
+[2001 SoL] | Contributed by [Jacky720](https://github.com/Jacky720) / Space Core

 <br>